missionpinball/mpf-docs/docs/code/api_reference/core/switch_controller.md

 Parameters:

-* **num** – The switch number (based on the platform number) for the switch you’re setting.
+* **num** – The switch number (based on the platform number) for the switch you're setting.
 * **state** – The state to set, either 0 or 1.
 * **platform** – The platform this switch is on.
-* **logical** – Whether the state you’re setting is the logical or physical state of the switch.
+* **logical** – Whether the state you're setting is the logical or physical state of the switch.
 If a switch is NO (normally open), then the logical and physical states will be the same.
 NC (normally closed) switches will have physical and logical states that are inverted from each other.
 * **timestamp** – Timestamp when this switch change happened.

 `process_switch_obj(obj: mpf.devices.switch.Switch, state, logical, timestamp=None)`